NashStewart/odin-hangman/README.md

 - Guess letters every turn.
     - Correct guesses count towards the final guess to win the game.
     - Too many incorrect guesses cause you to lose the game.
-- Save games to disk or load save from previous games.
+- Save games to disk or load saves from previous games.